Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 What is the DAMA-DMBOK framework for data quality?

-DAMA-DMBOK 2.0 (revised 2024) is a vendor-neutral framework published by DAMA International that defines nine data quality dimensions: accuracy, validity, completeness, integrity, uniqueness, timeliness, consistency, currency, and reasonableness.
-It provides standardized vocabulary and measurement approaches for enterprise data quality programs.
-The framework is widely used as the basis for data quality metrics, stewardship role definitions, and CDMP certification.
+The DAMA-DMBOK is a vendor-neutral body of knowledge published by DAMA International that defines data quality dimensions and stewardship practices.
+It provides standardized vocabulary and measurement approaches and is widely used as the basis for quality metrics, steward role definitions, and the CDMP certification.

 How do you measure the ROI of enterprise data cleaning?

-Track three categories: direct cost savings (reduced manual rework hours, eliminated duplicate mailing costs), risk avoidance (regulatory penalties prevented, audit failures avoided), and operational efficiency gains (faster processing cycle times, reduced error investigation time).
-The insurance company scenario in this article achieved $520,000 in annualized savings from a cleaning program that cost approximately $150,000 to implement, including tooling and steward allocation.
+Track three categories: direct cost savings (reduced rework hours, eliminated duplicate mailing costs), risk avoidance (penalties and audit failures prevented), and operational efficiency (faster cycle times, less error investigation).
+The insurance program in this article reached about $520,000 in annualized savings against roughly $150,000 to implement.

 Should enterprise data cleaning happen on-premise or in the cloud?

-That depends on your regulatory environment and data classification.
-Healthcare organizations processing PHI under HIPAA, financial institutions subject to SOX and GLBA, and government agencies bound by FedRAMP cannot send production data to third-party cloud endpoints.
-For these organizations, on-premise deployment is a compliance requirement.
-Organizations without these constraints can evaluate cloud options, but should verify that the vendor's data processing location and practices align with their internal data governance policies.
+It depends on your regulatory environment and data classification.
+Organizations processing PHI under HIPAA, financial data under SOX and GLBA, or government records under FedRAMP cannot send production data to third-party cloud endpoints, so on-premise deployment is a compliance requirement.
+Others can evaluate cloud options against their governance policies.

 What is the difference between data cleaning and data governance?

 Data cleaning is an operational activity that fixes specific errors in specific records.
-Data governance is the organizational framework of policies, roles, and standards that defines how data is managed across the enterprise.
-Cleaning is one activity within a governance program; governance provides the authority, accountability, and measurement framework that makes cleaning sustainable.
-A cleaning program without governance produces clean data nobody trusts.
-A governance program without cleaning produces policies nobody follows.
+Data governance is the organizational framework of policies, roles, and standards that defines how data is managed.
+Cleaning is one activity within a governance program; governance provides the authority and measurement that make cleaning sustainable.